You may be eligible for automatic approval based on accommodations you’ve received in the past.

 It is your option not to accept some or all of your automatically approved accommodations and to test under standard testing conditions.
 If that is your election, please contact LSAC by email (accom@LSAC.org) or visit your LSAC online account within one week after registration to opt-out.

 Candidates who were approved to receive accommodations on their last registration for the LSAT and who seek different or additional accommodations on a later administration of the LSAT must submit their request and all required documentation by the accommodation request deadline associated with their test.
 This requirement applies if, for example, you were previously approved to receive 50% additional time on the LSAT but now wish to receive 100% additional time and extra breaks between sections on the LSAT.
 In this case, you will still be automatically approved to receive 50% additional time, but you must submit the appropriate documentation within the published deadlines to support your request for 100% additional time and extra breaks between sections.

-Requests for new/additional accommodations must be submitted via email to accom@LSAC.org by the accommodation request deadline associated with your test.
-(These requests cannot be submitted online through your LSAC account.)
+Requests for new/additional accommodations must be submitted through your LSAC online account by the accommodation request deadline associated with your test.

 Policy on Prior Testing Accommodations on Certain Other Standardized Postsecondary Admission Tests